Standing advice for local planning authorities to assess the impacts of development on hazel dormice.

 - leave nest tubes in place from April or May for the whole season

-- check each tube regularly, once every month
+- check each tube regularly, at least once every 2 months

 Use this table to work out your score.
 Add up the index values for all the months the nest tubes will be in place.
 Base this on using 50 tubes - double the scores for 100 tubes and halve for 25.